AnonymouX47/AnonymouX47/README.md

 I'm a software engineer, linux user, vim advocate, hubby gamer...

-I spend most of my time buried in terminals, learning and solving problems.
+I spend most of my time buried in terminals - learning and solving problems.

 > "No matter how much you know, there's always more you don't know than you know"
 >